tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 5/Topic 3.md

 ### Topic 3

-1. Defining Congruence Modulo an IntegerThe concept of congruence (or equivalence) modulo an integer $k$ (the modulus) is central to modular arithmetic.
+1. Defining Congruence Modulo an Integer

+The concept of congruence (or equivalence) modulo an integer $k$ (the modulus) is central to modular arithmetic.

 Two integers, $a$ and $b$, are defined as congruent modulo $k$ if they satisfy the following condition: